AbdulMoeed-140212/OAuthToolkit_Django_Roadmap/how_to_oauthtoolkit/README.md

 ]
 ```

-The special thing about this is that namespace of oauth_toolkit urls is the same , that means the reverse will work properly and internal library reverse will not break.
-It looks tempting to put this in some app other than root, this will cause a conflict in namespace and may break something inside oauth toolkit.
+The special thing about this is that namespace of oauth_toolkit will remain intact, that means the reverse will work properly and internal library reverse calls will not break.
+It looks tempting to put this in some app other than root, that will cause a conflict in namespace and may break something inside oauth toolkit.

 ## The Auth Flows